vacp2p/roadmap/content/qa/waku/status-go-functional-testing-2024q4.md

 * end-date: 2024/10/21

 #### Description
+Update the existing tests to use status-backend and ensure alignment with the Status Go testing framework.
 The existing Status Go tests created by VAC QA and Status QA have been using the status-cli or statusd tools, which are primarily CLI-based. <br/>
 Now, developers want to replace them with status-backend, a more advanced tool with a JSON-RPC based approach. <br/>
-We need to update the existing tests to use this new tool and ensure alignment with the Status Go testing framework.

 #### Deliverables
 * PR with the updated tests